digitaldrreamer/digitaldrreamer/README.md

    An API designed to deliver Islamic content.
 Documentation available at [api.aayah.info](https://api.aayah.info).

 3. **[GoRemote Africa](https://goremote.africa)**
    A remote job board connecting skilled developers with remote opportunities.
-Now shut down.
+Now archived.
 See [https://goremote.africa]([url](https://goremote.africa))

 4. **[Classive](https://classive.app)**
    A P2P Multimedia educational platform enabled by AI and the science of learning, with the end goal of truly democratizing education.
 See more at [classive.app](https://classive.app)